Efrat19/shifts-scheduler/README.md

 ## What is it

-This is a simple task manager to distribute information of any kind from kubernetes configmaps via built-in Slack support you have a configmap where you schedule shifts:

-than you register a slack app with slash-command & webhook permissions, and you point it towards your app domain. register a slash-command so when you type in:
+This is a simple task manager to distribute information of any kind from kubernetes configmaps via built-in Slack support you have a configmap where you schedule shifts, then you register a slack app with slash-command & webhook permissions, and you point it towards your app domain. register a slash-command so when you type in:

 <img src="./command.png"  height="100">